epfl-ada/ada-2024-project-adaspeedia/README.md

 # Let LLM play Wikispeedia!

-## How do the semantic distances elicited from LLMs using the Wikispeedia measure of relatedness compare to the ones computed from human games?
+## How do LLMs compare to humans when playing the game of Wikispeedia regarding their strategy, results, and the semantic distances elicited from the Wikispeedia measure of relatedness ?

 Discover the [data story here](https://adaspeedia.pages.dev/)!